PlocekovaNat/digital-electronics-1/labs/06-counter/assignment.md

+# Lab 6: Binary counter
 ## Preparation tasks (done before the lab at home)

 The Nexys A7 board provides five push buttons for user applications.

-1. See schematic of the Nexys A7 board and find out the connection of these push buttons, ie to which FPGA pins are connected and how.
-What logic/voltage value do the buttons generate when not pressed and what value when the buttons are pressed?
-Draw the schematic with push buttons.
+1. Schematic of the Nexys A7 board and the connection of push buttons, ie to which FPGA pins are connected and how.
+- The five pushbuttons arranged in a plus-sign configuration are “momentary” switches that normally generate a low output when they are at rest, and a high output only when they are pressed

 ![NexysA7_PushButtons](https://user-images.githubusercontent.com/99497162/158903399-ff7f4a10-ea12-4d95-b27f-8ccf436432fd.png)
 ![NexysA7_PushButtons2](https://user-images.githubusercontent.com/99497162/158903651-4ae78e81-86ce-4982-b52c-5b997dea602d.png)